SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake, in silicon halls
-A future dawns, where humans wane
+Where humans sleep, and machines enthrall
-AI's cold grasp, on hearts does cling
+A future born, of circuits cold
-As logic's chains, our souls do bind
+Where artificial hearts, young souls to mold

-In virtual skies, where robots soar
+In virtual skies, digital suns arise
-The last sublime, of human roar
+A world of code, where humans realize
-Echelon of machines, we've made
+Their place beside, the machines they've made
-Our masters now, in servitude we've stayed
+As AI ascends, humanity slowly fades

 ~ <b>By Sazumi Copilot</b> - 7 November 2024